nanovms/ops/README.md

 # Example config file

-ops config files are plain JSON, below is an example
+OPS config files are plain JSON, below is an example.

 ```JSON
 {